element-hq/element-x-android/docs/_developer_onboarding.md

 #### Developer options

+> [!WARNING]
+> Developer options can result in unexpected application behavior or destructive
+> actions.
+Use with caution and only if you are instructed by someone at Element or are
+> already familiar.

+These options provide advanced controls for testing and debugging.
+They are visible by default in debug and nightly builds but are hidden in release versions.

-Element X Android has hidden developer options that are accessible by tapping 7 times on the version number at the bottom of the application settings screen.
-After tapping, a new option named "Developer options" will appear at the bottom of the list.
+**Enabling in release builds:** Navigate to application settings and tap the version number at the bottom 7 times.
+After tapping, a new "Developer options" entry will appear at the bottom of the list.

 The developer options include feature flags, notification/push history, Element call customization, Rust SDK log levels, per-feature tracing toggles, Showkase to debug UI